Birdchain/whitepaper-business/README.md

 2013 | 2-3M euro | 17% |
 2012 | 2-3M euro | 16% |

-Vertex owns several brands - VertexSMS is one of them.
-Founders of the company gathered Birdchain team members from other brands.
-It means that members of the team of Birdchain know each other and have been working together for years.
-This decision eliminates possibilities of team not being able to work together and creates really healthy, creative and productive working atmosphere.
+Vertex owns several brands and VertexSMS is one of them.
+Company founders gathered Birdchain team members from other brands.
+It means that the members of Birdchain team know each other well and have been working together for years.
+This decision eliminates possibilities of the team not being able to work together and creates really healthy, creative, and productive working atmosphere.

-Team of Birdchain are individuals with a set of unique experiences to make Birdchain fly.
-Of course, most of the Birdchain team have experience of working in global A2P SMS market and shares an extended know-how about regulations, key players, technologies and other aspects.
+Birdchain team members are individuals with a set of unique experiences to make Birdchain fly.
+Of course, most of them have experience of working in a global A2P SMS market and share an extended know-how about regulations, key players, technologies, and other aspects.
 Other team members are experts in marketing, business development, law, and software development.

 The founding team has successfully co-launched several different businesses:

-**Social network** with more than 1 000 000 unique users (flirtas.lt, flirts.lv, flirtak.pl, teidi.ee and others).
+**Social network** with more than 1 000 000 unique users (flirtas.lt, flirts.lv, flirtak.pl, teidi.ee, and others).
 This business allowed our team to design and test new ways of advertisement.
-It exposed us several unique user experience patterns that led us to developing very effective campaigns.
-Moreover, we learned a lot about software and app development in the field of user communication.
-We will adapt this knowledge in Birdchain app and service.
+It exposed several unique user experience patterns to us which led to developing very efficient campaigns.
+Moreover, we learnt a lot about software and app development in the user communication field.
+We will adapt this knowledge to the Birdchain app and service.

-In 2013 we invested in manufacturing of **advanced micro lasers** (integratedoptics.com).
-Today we manufacture the smallest lasers in the world and our company is considered as one of the most promising Northern European start-ups.
-Currently we have more orders for our lasers than we manufacture.
+In 2013, we invested in **advanced micro laser manufacture** (integratedoptics.com).
+Today we manufacture the smallest lasers in the world and our company is considered to be one of the most promising Eastern European start-ups.
+Currently, we have more orders for our lasers than we are able to manufacture.

 **Retail**.
 In 2013 we launched the first in the region rent-to-buy service (bekredito.lt).